 It almost goes without saying, but you should always be following the appropriate numerical standard – a system of measurement that clearly defines the name, symbol, and quantity of each unit.

-The most common standard today is the International System of Units (SI), the modern form of the metric system.
+International System of Units (SI), the modern form of the metric system.
 However, note that applicable standards do vary by industry and country.
 The most important example of this is the United States, where SI is used for science and medicine, but consumers and the manufacturing sector typically use the USCS instead.

 The United Kingdom is another notably peculiar case.
 In the UK, SI is the official system, yet imperial units are still widely used in everyday life and in specific circumstances, such as road signage.